skiwi2/TCG/README.md

 Known issues:
 - You cannot attack monsters, because you cannot change a card to offensive mode.
 - The game never ends.
+- Only the following parts of the GUI are updated automatically* as events happen: Hand.
+  * Manual update still happens when you end your turn.